 - Please contact the Admissions Officer at Wallington County Grammar School in writing (via a letter or email to firstname.lastname@example.org) if you wish to appeal.
 Please ensure you provide your son's full name and date of birth and your hone address.
-The Admissions Officer will take your details and post you an appeals pack. to your home address.
+The Admissions Officer will then post you an appeals pack to your home address.
 This Appeals Pack will consist of a covering letter, an Appeals Information sheet for your information and an Appeal Against Admission Form for you to complete and return along with any supporting documents.
 We ask that this form and supporting documentation is returned to the School by midday on Friday 29th March 2019 (20 school days from National Offer Day) to allow all Transfer to Secondary Appeals to be heard on the same day in May/June 2019.

 - Any evidence or supporting documentation submitted less than 7 days before the Appeal Hearing, or brought in on the day, may not be considered by the panel.

 - Please ensure that your supporting documentation is relevant to the grounds on which you are appealing.
 Please do not provide supporting documentation such as sporting achievement certificates, or good conduct certificates - as these cannot be used in support of your Appeal Hearing and are not relevant to the School's Admissions Criteria & Arrangements document (which is available to read on this website).